An overview of supply chain finance and FAQs

 Purchase order financing is funding that is advanced to a supplier and secured against a confirmed purchase order.

-Who offers supply chain finance, dynamic discounting and purchase order financing?
+Who offers supply chain finance and dynamic discounting?

-Supply chain finance programmes, dynamic discounting and purchase order financing are offered by a range of providers from financial institutions to fintech companies.
+Supply chain finance programmes and dynamic discounting are offered by a range of providers from financial institutions to fintech companies.

 How is Crossflow different from other providers?